 Luther’s Soft Stance on Mary’s Bodily Assumption

 On the Catholic doctrine that after her life on earth came to an end, the body and soul of Mary rose (was assumed) into heaven, Lutherans are somewhat passively accepting of this dogma by virtue of the absence of any vocal or formal objection.
-In fact, Martin Luther is known to have preached on the subject.
+In fact, Luther is known to have preached on the subject.

 In one of his final sermons on the Feast of the Assumption (August 15th is considered a holy day by many Christians to mark the date of Mary’s ascent to heaven), Martin Luther eloquently expressed: